 As you can see both revenue and net income have gone up in the correct direction over last 10 years.
 This just means management is great at growing the business and making it more efficient.

 Positive trends tell us that BlackRock is just a great company that has reduced to reasonable levels in the last few months.

 BlackRock seems to be a fundamentally strong company with great dividend starting yield at around 3% at present.
 I usually only care about my dividend income and safety of that dividend.
 The dividend growth and payout ratio with BLK seems very good at current levels.
 I like to keep the whole process of picking dividend stocks simple and easy.
 Even if the stock drops more good for me since that means my DRIP will get more of BLK stock.
 If it goes up again good for me.
 I would just let the stock DRIP and reinvest all dividends.
 Usually I buy in lots and bought my first lot here.
 I will slowly buy more lots and build BLK into a full position for me over the next year or so.

 Disclaimer: The above are just my opinions expressed in the article.
 I am not your fiduciary and not a financial advisor.
 Do not consider this as investment advice to you.
-This article is just for informational and entertainment purposes.
+This article is just for informational and entertainment purposes only.
 Please do your own research before making investment decisions or talk to a fiduciary.